-Allowing local voters to approve school bonds by majority vote will almost certainly increase the number of successful local bond measures.
-To the extent more bond measures are successful, Proposition 26 will lead to an increase in local property tax rates.
-However, the exact cost of Proposition 26 is unknown and the overall impact on state and local finances is more complex.
-To the extent majority vote allows local districts to raise a greater share of the funds needed for school facilities at the local level, state costs could decline.
-The Legislative Analyst estimates that Proposition 26 could result in an increase in local costs in the hundreds of millions of dollars within a decade.4
+Allowing local voters to approve school bonds with 55 percent of the vote will almost certainly increase the number of successful local bond measures.
+To the extent more bond measures are successful, Proposition 39 will lead to an increase in local property tax rates.
+However, the exact cost of Proposition 39 is unknown and the overall impact on state and local finances is more complex.
+To the extent a 55 percent vote requirement allows local districts to raise a greater share of the funds needed for school facilities at the local level, state costs could decline.
+The Legislative Analyst's Office (LAO) estimates that Proposition 39 could result in increased local costs in the hundreds of millions of dollars within a decade.3